-Most people, both Irish and those from overseas, are probably familiar with words such as ‘craic’ or ‘eejit’ which have become well known over the years.
+Most people are probably familiar with words such as ‘craic’ or ‘eejit’ which have become well known over the years.

 However, there are plenty of Irish sayings that can leave people from overseas totally confused.

 That was a problem for Irishwoman Sally Gorman, who lives in Toronto, Canada.

 Despite being surrounded by English speakers, she found that when she spoke, she would often utter a phrase that would leave her friends baffled.